CLAUDIA RIVERO

 Janteyl Johnson age progressed from 15 years old (left) to 30 years old (right).
 Courtesy: National Center for Missing and Exploited Children

-It was 9:15 a.m. when my phone rang.
-Janteyl Johnson's older sister, Janel Kirby, was on the other end.
+It was 9:15 a.m. on March 23, 2022.
+I was sitting at my computer, staring at the screen, when my phone rang.
+Janteyl Johnson's older sister, Janel Kirby, was calling.
+“Hello?”
+I answered.
 Sobbing and barely able to speak, Janel said, "Claudia, they found Puff!"

 I jumped out of my seat.
 My heart started pounding, and I felt a lump in my throat.
 Fearing the worst, I asked Janel to repeat herself.
 In a louder tone, she said, "They found Puff!" "

-"Puff" is Janteyl's nickname.
-Her mom, Kyma, told me they called her that because she had puffy cheeks when she was little.
+"Puff" is Janteyl's nickname because, according to her family, Janteyl had puffy cheeks when she was little.

 I was afraid to ask Janel the obvious follow-up question, but just as I was about to, she said, "She's alive!
 Some woman apparently found her in San Antonio, Texas!"

 "San Antonio, Texas?"
 I asked Janel.
 "When, how, and what about her child?
 Was it really Janteyl?"
-Many questions ran through my mind, but when Janel said Texas, I knew it had to be a solid lead.
-As I have previously reported on whereisjanteyl.com, the alleged father of Janteyl's child lives in Texas.
-Coincidence, or is there more to the story?
+Many questions ran through my mind, but when Janel said Texas, I knew it was a solid lead.
+As I have been reporting for years on whereisjanteyl.com, the alleged father of Janteyl's child moved to Texas around 2017.
+Coincidence?
+You know what they say about coincidences.

 Picture